Macuyiko/macuyiko.github.io/content/2014/2014_10_this-is-what-the-chinese-cloud-looks-like.md

-Title: This is What the Chinese Cloud Looks Like
+Title: This Is What The Chinese Cloud Looks Like
 Author: Seppe "Macuyiko" vanden Broucke
 Date: 2014-12-29 22:34
 Image: clouds.jpg